59-0. 49-0. 48-0. Those were some halftime scores across college football on Saturday

 No, it wasn't, and Joseph let the world know it was probably going to be that way.
 He went viral for a midweek interview in which he pointed out that Grambling's band can hold its own with Ohio State's band — but on the field, it looked like a mismatch.

-“They’ve got a great band and we have a great band, and we’re going to compete as a band,” Joseph said.
+“They’ve got a great band and we have a great band, and we’re going to compete as a band,” Joseph said during the week.
 “I’m just joking right now.
 We understand what we’re getting into.
 We understand what’s going to happen.
 We understand it.
 It’s not balanced with the scholarships, it’s not balanced with what they have resources-wise and what we have resources-wise.
 We all know why we’re playing the game.”

 That reason: money.